perguth/chromeos-welcome-to-estonia/README.md

 It installs and configures:

 - **open-eid** - The system programm that connects the smart card reader.
-You never need to use it directly
+You never need to use it directly.
-- [**DigiDoc4**](https://www.id.ee/en/rubriik/using-digidoc4/) - The software you can use to sign and encrypt documents
+- [**DigiDoc4**](https://www.id.ee/en/rubriik/using-digidoc4/) - The software you can use to sign and encrypt documents.
-- **Firefox** - A browser to open websites that need to access the e-Residency card
+- **Firefox** - A browser to open websites that need to access the e-Residency card.

 You need to install manually:

-- **Firefox extension** - The required Firefox extension.
-You never need to use it directly
+- **Firefox extension** - To enable card access.
+You never need to use it directly.

 ## Installation